 - Focus on Mental Health: Prioritize activities that boost your mental health, such as exercise, meditation, and hobbies.

-- Build a Support System: Rely on family members and friends for emotional support.
+- Build a Support System: When facing emotional divorce, rely on family members and friends for emotional support to navigate this challenging transition.

 - Create New Routines: Develop new routines and traditions to help you adjust to your new life.